better-internet/radworks-docs/docs/using-radicle/community.md

 _For real-time discussion on everything related to Radicle_

-The best way to join our chat is by making an account on matrix.radicle.community and joining our [community homepage].
+The best way to join our chat is by making an account on matrix.radicle.community and joining our [community homepage][mc].
 This is where you can find a list of our available rooms.

 → [**#general**][gn] for introductions and general discussions